dvudd/CI_PP3/README.md

 # SPEEDTYPE
 ![SPEEDTYPE DEMO](readme_images/speedtype_demo.gif)\
-[SPEEDTYPE](https://wpm-test-cf8ee303cbf2.herokuapp.com/) is a terminal based typing test where you can practice and improve your typing speed.
+[SPEEDTYPE](https://wpm-test-cf8ee303cbf2.herokuapp.com/) is a terminal-based typing test where you can practice and improve your typing speed.
 # Contents
 - [**SPEEDTYPE**](#SPEEDTYPE)
 - [User Stories](#user-stories)